bitsofcotton/p0/README.md

 # bitsofcotton/p0
 Generic predictor for Riemann measurable input streams and their variants (on aleph_1 cf. C).

-There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them.
+There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them but pseudo discrete one is.

 Also there's another plenty of the room to make th.
 Peter-Weyl based transformations as some of the normal orthogonal base but we cannot define differential of them in generic ones.